 Pies are just brilliant aren’t they?
 I love pastry and I’ve been trying over the last couple of years to have a go at making all the different kinds.
-I haven’t done hot water crust yet so I decided to try it for this week’s GBBO challenge.
-I made a vegetarian pie as my boyfriend is vegetarian and there was no way he didn’t want to be involved in enjoying the results of my baking!
+I haven’t done hot water crust yet so I decided to try it and made this Leek, Cheese & Potato Pie.
+It’s a vegetarian pie so great for meat free mondays, catering for a crowd or for a family meal.
 Leek, cheese and potato is a great pie filling as it’s delicious, hearty and easy to flavour to your own taste.

-I started by weighing out 500g plain flour in a bowl.
+I started by weighing out plain flour in a bowl.

-Over a medium heat I melted together 90g butter, 100g Crisp n Dry, 200ml water and 1 tsp salt.
+Over a medium heat I melted together butter, Crisp n Dry, water and salt.
 I used Crisp n Dry because my boyfriend is a vegetarian and this is a vegetarian friendly recipe.
 You can of course replace this with lard.

 As soon as the fat mixture came to a boil, I took it off the heat and poured it into the flour.
 I used a wooden spoon to combine the mixture until a dough formed.
 I’ve seen people use their hands to mix the dough, but frankly I find this a bit dangerous!
 I am pretty sensitive to heat, and a wooden spoon worked great, so there was no need to put my hands in.
 I covered the bowl with a clean tea towel and left it to cool down for an hour.